otherfutures/forganiser/README.md

 # Forganiser

 A nifty tool to sort your messy folders.
 Originally created by [@Cheesemaafia/@Jigyasu](https://github.com/cheesemaafia/forganiser).
-<br>Current version: 1.2
+Current version: 1.2

 This fork improves upon it a bit in the following ways: